 Get Permission to Use Patient Emails

-As mentioned before, your healthcare organization needs authorization from patients to send email marketing communications.
+As mentioned before, your healthcare organization needs patient authorization to send email marketing communications.
 This is easily accomplished by signing an opt-in form or automating the entire process with a HIPAA-compliant email marketing platform.

 Remember: Not All Email Marketing Platforms are HIPAA-Compliant